skeeto/skeeto.github.com/_posts/2019-01-25-The-Day-I-Fell-in-Love-with-Fuzzing.markdown

 ### Fuzzing

-I've been interested in fuzzing for years, especially [american fuzzy lop][afl], or *afl*.
+I've been interested in [fuzzing][fuzz] for years, especially [american fuzzy lop][afl], or *afl*.
 However, I wasn't having success with it.
 I'd fuzz some of the tools I use regularly, and it wouldn't find anything of note, at least not before I gave up.
 I fuzzed [my JSON library][pdjson], and somehow it turned up nothing.
 Surely my JSON parser couldn't be *that* robust already, could it?
 Fuzzing just wasn't accomplishing anything for me.
 (As it turns out, my JSON library *is* quite robust, thanks in large part to various contributors!)

 So I've got this relatively new INI parser, and while it can successfully parse and correctly re-assemble the game's original set of